U.S. card firm Vantiv clinches $10 billion deal to buy Worldpay

 Vantiv chief financial officer Stephanie Ferris will become the group's CFO and report to Drucker.

-The combined group will have five Worldpay directors on its board with Mike Rake, Worldpay's non-executive chairman, becoming lead director.
+The combined group will see five Worldpay directors sitting on the board with Sir Mike Rake, who is Worldpay's non-executive chairman, becoming lead director of the new board.

 The deal, which has been unanimously recommended by Worldpay directors, is expected to close early next year at the latest with no major regulatory concerns, Worldpay and Vantiv executives told analysts.